Wilson3g/gestao-rh-django/README.md

 # gestao-rh-api
-Sisteam para gestão empresarial
+Sisteam for business management

-# tecnologias utilizadas
+# technologies used

 1. Django
 2. HTML/CSS